 I find this very interesting.
 It would be great with an additional study of to what extent babies that are picky actually have a diet that is more different from that of their mothers’ than babies who enjoy solid foods right from the start.

 My own two youngest kids were very different in their acceptance of solid foods.
 Our daughter loved everything we served.
-Our youngest son hated everything but banana.
+Our youngest son hated everything but bananas.
 Thinking back, I did eat a lot of bananas while breastfeeding him, simply because our daughter (18 months older) loved banana when she was between 1 and 2 years old.
 Being more busy with three kids of which two close in age, I probably ate more sweets, less healthy food and drank more coffee when breastfeeding our youngest.

 Maybe that is one of the reasons why he was so reluctant to the veggie purees.